-- ✓ Are you clear on the responsibilities of the job?
-If not, ask for clarification. - ✓ How will success in the role be measured? - ✓ How has a current event/market conditions impacted the department/organization? - ✓ What is the culture like in this company? - ✓ What does a typical day look like?
+- If the responsibilities of the job are not clear, ask for clarification. - How will success in the role be measured? - How has a current event/market conditions impacted the department/organization? - What is the workplace culture like in this company? - What does a typical day look like?